-- ADVISORY: This service has capacity for new customers from time-to-time, only. The service is triaged for fit between parties. --

 So what will the service look like for me?

-How your coaching service will appear and how it will work, is dependent on your individual needs/circumstances.
+How your recovery coaching service will appear and how it will work, is dependent on your individual needs/circumstances.
 From planning to support, the architecture will be based around realistic goals, your access to appropriate local services and the relationships built from you, across your supports and involving tailored programs you're interested in.
-Likewise, your service would ensure appropriate mainstream support (as required).

 Our approach involves use of planning tools, collaborative coaching and lifestyle considerations toward wellness.
 As a person-centred service, you will meet a coach (free-of-charge) and decide if you are a good fit to work with them.
-We will build an individual plan with you, help connect you to other supports and learn processes that can assist day to day life and community-powered recovery.
-You must meet regularly with our coaches (at least weekly initially) as this is a practically-focused mentor-based service; not an occasional or sometimes .
+We will build an individual plan with you - helping you connect you to other supports, stay safe or help you cope with bad days, and learn those options which empower your day-to-day life and community-powered recovery.

 GETTING STARTED

-We will need to meet and agree we can work together.If agreed, we will put in place a service agreement with you.
+We will need to meet and agree we can work together.
+If agreed, we will put in place a service agreement with you.

 To ensure the appropriateness of this service, you will need to ensure we have relevant circumstantial information/reports about you, including your health and/or mental health diagnoses and/or past NDIS or doctor reports, plus your current NDIS plan.
 This ensures we have the necessary knowledge about you and your goals and service needs, and can assist you in a transparent way.
 Your information is kept private and confidential at all times.

 We also need a head and shoulders photo of you, so our people can identify you (this has become very important with COVID-19 where an alternative person may be necessary to help you OR where you may meet one of our coaches via teleservice).
-You will also need to provide relevant consent to interact with the NDIS, your doctor(s), and any mental health providers.
+You will also need to provide relevant consent for us to interact with the NDIS, your doctor(s), and any mental health providers.

-These requirements allow a SchemeWise recovery coach to work confidentially AND in a person-centred way with you, as well as your other trusted services.
-If you are not prepared to meet these requirements, we cannot provide a service to you, as it may leave you unsafe.
+NOTE: If you are not prepared to meet these requirements, we cannot provide a service to you, as it may leave you unsafe.

 You can learn more about psychosocial recovery services in the NDIS Psychosocial Recovery Factsheet (PDF)